jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/README.md

 Repo for a Chapman University testnet.

-The methods and results of this project will be taught in the course CPSC-370 *The Decentralized Web and Scalable Blockchain Programming* in Fall 2023.
+The methods and results of this project will be taught in the Fall 2023 course CPSC-370 *The Decentralized Web and Scalable Blockchain Programming*.

 Team members:
 - Jeff Turner and Stephen Preston (ComposeDAO)